josh/tofu-age-encryption/README.md

    Environment variables:

     - `AGE_IDENTITY_FILE`: path to your age identity file
-   - `AGE_RECIPIENT`: the corresponding age recipient
+    - `AGE_RECIPIENT`: comma-separated list of age recipients

    CLI flags:

     - `--age-identity-file`: path to your age identity file
-   - `--age-recipient`: the corresponding age recipient
+    - `--age-recipient`: may be provided multiple times or as a comma-separated list of recipients

 2. Configure OpenTofu to use the external method: